 speaker

 Chairman and Chief Executive Officer

-Again, we really appreciate you all being on the call and, you know, I knew I had to bring up my new grandson so he wouldn't pick on me, but I think we had good enough numbers that we didn't have to worry about that too much.
-I'm gonna have to have another one soon.
-So anyway, I really appreciate you being on and I think that, you know, it's always amazing when it's only Rahul and I that have to answer and Brian doesn't.
-That must mean he had really good numbers, of course.
+Again, we really appreciate you all being on the call.
+I knew I had to bring up my new grandson so you wouldn't pick on me, but I think we had good enough numbers that we didn't have to worry about that too much.
+I'm going to have to have another one soon.
+So anyway, I really appreciate you being on, and I think that, you know, it's always amazing when it's only Rahul and I that have to answer and Brian doesn't.
+That must mean he had really good numbers this quarter.
 Enjoy your week.
 Thanks for being on.
 Bye.

+speaker